Service Dogs: Veterans and First Responders with PTSD

-The urgent needs of military veterans with Post Traumatic Stress Disorder (PTSD) provided a beacon for Helping Paws to broaden its mission to meet this need.
-In a few short years, Helping Paws service dogs have helped veterans affected by trauma lead more fulfilling lives.
+The urgent needs of military veterans and first responders with Post Traumatic Stress Disorder (PTSD) provided a beacon for Helping Paws to broaden its mission to meet this need.
+In a few short years, Helping Paws service dogs have helped veterans and first responders affected by trauma lead more fulfilling lives.

-If you are a veteran with PTSD who is interested in applying for a service dog and you meet our Eligibility Requirements, please start the application process by completing a Letter of Interest..
+If you are a veteran or first responder with PTSD who is interested in applying for a service dog and you meet our Eligibility Requirements, please start the application process by completing a Letter of Interest.

-How can an Assistance Dog help a veteran with PTSD?
+How can an Assistance Dog help a veteran or first responder with PTSD?

 - By acting as a barrier in crowds, allowing the veteran the choice to maintain personal space or boundaries